Catalina-fdzmena/Qubit-Driving-Fileds-Testing/README.md

-# Qubit Driving Fileds Testing
+# Qubit Driving Fields Testing

 Using the Hubbard representation for SU(2), we write the time-evolution operator of a two-level system in the disentangled form.
 This allows us to map the corresponding dynamical law